 - Hike For Life :I made some important progress on the big project I have in mind since few years.
 Mid-2014 we are planning to go hike the Kilimanjaro.
 This project is dedicated to my mother who survived breast cancer few years ago.
 So, half of this year will be dedicated to building and preparing this, especially for the fitness part!
 As you would believe for such a challenge, I will continue putting health and fitness at the top of my agenda.
 The project name is “Hike for Life”.
 The project consist of teaming up with few committed friends and go climb Mount Kilimanjaro in Tanzania, Africa and raise fund for Breast Cancer.
 I have already teamed up with two national charity organisation for this.
 In the next following months, you will hear more about this project and if you feel interested about teaming up and/or helping out, please let me know.

 Learning is really something that motivates and energizes me.
 I like the challenge and the feeling of learning something new, making progress towards something, improving.

-- I learned a lot from my new work, especially around project management.
+- I learned a lot from my role in project management.

 - Keep reading on few books, any suggestion?

 - Al Gore – The Future: Six Drivers of Global Change